chilcano/how-tos/resources/fancy_prompt_with_synth_shell.md

-## Fancy Prompt in Ubuntu with Synth Shell
+## Custom Prompt in Ubuntu with Synth Shell

 ![](fancy_prompt_ubuntu_with_synth_shell.png)